cesanta/fossa/README.md

    * `struct ns_server` - holds listening socket (if any) and list of connections

-Net Skeleton application is done as follows:
+To use Net Skeleton, a developer should:

    * Define an event handler function
    * Initialize the server by calling `ns_server_init()`
    * Optionally, create a listening socket by `ns_bind()`
    * Call `ns_server_poll()` in a loop infinitely

-Net Skeleton will accept incoming connections, read and write data, and call specified event handler for each connection when appropriate.
+Net Skeleton accepts incoming connections, reads and writes data, and calls specified event handler for each connection when appropriate.
 An event handler should examine received data, set connection flags if needed, and send data back to the client by `ns_send()` or `ns_printf()`.
 Here is a typical event flow for the accepted connection: